 Sometimes you can choose between perpetual (permanent) and annual license.
-For perpetual licenses one year of maintenance is often required, but maintenance (subscription) renewals are discounted.
-For annual licenses, there is no Renewal, a new license must be purchased after expiration.
+For perpetual licenses one year of maintenance is often required, but maintenance renewals are discounted.
+For annual licenses, there is basically no renewal, a new license must be purchased after expiration.
 But here too, depending on the manufacturer, discounts are offered on the subscription renewal.
 If the annual license is renewed before expiry, a higher discount is in some cases even possible than after the expiration date.

-Additional users are inter alia licensed per Extension Pack (e.g. up to 99 user), which includes the Base Pack (e.g. 5 user).
+Additional users are i.a. licensed per Extension Pack (e.g. up to 99 user), which includes the Base Pack (e.g. 5 user).

 Some programs are modular, so you have to buy a base product before you can use other modules.

 Software licensing also includes maintenance.
 This, usually with a term of one year, is either included or optional,